redhat-et/edge-ai-image-pipelines/README.md

 Tag: `triton-raw`

 Run `podman run --rm -d --device nvidia.com/gpu=all --ipc=host -p8000:8000 -p8001:8001 -p8002:8002 -v /models:/models nvcr.io/nvidia/tritonserver:25.07-py3-igpu tritonserver --model-repository=/models`.
 The Triton Inference Server is now available on localhost and can be accessed using the Triton client libraries (example given in ./triton/tests/triton-client.py).

+## Building Custom Images

+The CI for each image can be customized easily to with additional application containers or models.
+To do this, see the corresponding section in [configuration](#configuration).
+If you would like to do something more sophisticated (e.g. installing systemd units), then you will most likely need to create a new GitHub Actions job that adds these features before its compiled to a disk image.
+To do so:
+* Create a Containerfile `$CONTAINERFILE` somewhere in this GitHub containing the modification to one of the already existing Bootc images
+* Create a workflow in `.github/workflows/` that uses [build-rhel-bootc-image.yml](.github/workflows/build-rhel-bootc-image.yml) with $CONTAINERFILE as the configured containerfile
+* Add a call to [build-rhel-bootc-raw-image.yml](.github/workflows/build-rhel-bootc-raw-image.yml) to create the disk image
+* Invoke the workflow with a `workflow_dispatch` event.
+This will probably take a while.

+For an example of how to do this, see `.github/workflows/build-ollama.yml`

 ## Troubleshooting